Jena through a magnifying glass

 • Within 10 weeks after the beginning of the semester a submission (or withdrawal) is possible.

-• Further information you can find on Friedolin at “Dates”.
+• Further information you can find on Friedolin at “Dates”External link.

 • What must be considered for a “Free attempt”?

-• Regulations for a “free attempt” you can find here: for B.Sc.
-Physik, for B.Sc.
-Werkstoffwissenschaften.
+• Regulations for a “free attempt” you can find here: B.Sc.
+Physics, B.Sc.
+Material Science, M.Sc.
+Photonics.

 • What must be considered for a third attempt in a module examination?

-• Application must occur within 6 weeks after the beginning of the next semester.
+• Application form must occur within 6 weeks after the beginning of the next semester.

 • The right to take an examination must be newly awarded.
 Regulations will be set by the examiner.